danikkz/dumbmod/README.md

-# mod for anuke's mindustry
+# mod for anuke's mindustry.
+Read the description for more info.